 Embracing the usage of big healthcare data could transform the industry and driving it away from a fee-for-service model and towards value-based care.
 In short, it can also deliver on the promise of lowering healthcare costs while explaining ways for delivering superior patient experiences, treatments, and outcomes.

-What are the benefits of big data analytics in healthcare?
+Benefits of big data analytics in healthcare

 Some of the benefits of big data healthcare in the field include better patient engagement, forecasting of epidemics, preventable mortality, improving living standards, productive public health monitoring, informed policy-making, and more.